-- 2. CONTROL CIRCUIT OFF Move the CONTROL CIRCUIT switch to OFF.
-(Keep the ANTI-PLUG switch to ON.) - 3.
-RETRACT CYLINDER ≈6 IN Press the solenoid A button on the plunger direction control valve (fig. 34) until the plunger retracts by about 6 inches.
+- CONTROL CIRCUIT OFF Move the CONTROL CIRCUIT switch to OFF.
+(Keep the ANTI-PLUG switch MANUAL). - 3.
+RETRACT CYLINDER ≈6 IN Press the solenoid A button on the plunger directional control valve (fig. 34) until the plunger retracts by about 6 inches.